Fady-kamal/Python-OOP/README.md

 The labs are based on lectures by Osama El-zero with some exercises with their solutions

-The link of lectures playlist [link](https://www.youtube.com/watch?v=mvZHDpCHphk&list=PLDoPjvoNmBAyE_gei5d18qkfIe-Z8mocs)
+for link of lectures playlist click [here](https://www.youtube.com/watch?v=mvZHDpCHphk&list=PLDoPjvoNmBAyE_gei5d18qkfIe-Z8mocs)